nlavri/Templifier/README.md

 Templifier
 ==================================

-Lightweight and portable tool that allows you to template a solution.
+Lightweight and portable tool that allows you to create a template package.
+Created to automate a process of generating Visual Studio solutions.
+Or any other IDE projects or arbitrary file sets.

+For example:
+You create VS solution with all neccessary projects (web/logic/data), all references etc.
+Then you specify a token to replace (usually a root namespace) and create a package with the tool.
+Deploy an number of specific solutions in a moment.

+Can be useful for microservices etc.

 Based on and inspired by https://github.com/endjin/Templify but doesn't require installation and uses nuget-only 3-rd party references.